buildingSMART/IFC4.x-IF/tests/TE01/readme.md

 ### Expected geometry

-There should be a triagluated irregular network (TIN) defined:
+There should be four triangulated irregular networks (TINs) defined as described in the [Dataset description](Dataset/README.md).

-- as the geometry of the element wih `GlobalId = '2iFdMSmBP3L00000082LrB'`
-- with 230215 faces